A-I

 Compartmentalized Tank Truck aka compartment tank: A liquid tank separated into 2-5 compartments so that different products may ship at the same time.

-Compression release engine brakes aka Jake Brakes aka engine brake: Supplemental braking system on large vehiches, using engine compression for braking.
+Compression release engine brakes aka Jake Brakes aka engine brake: Supplemental braking system on large vehicles, using engine compression for braking.
 The loud noise they produce has necessitated regulations on their use in noise sensitive areas.

 Consigned to: Party receiving the product.